First of all, you need to download some things. We’re going to use two tools:

 A tool was written by Mark Russinovich, which you can download from sysinternals.com.
 We will need this tool to elevate to the local system account.
 In this way we’re going to have effective local system accounts privileges – these are the ones that are needed to get access to the registry.

 We’re going to be extracting passwords from the registry by getting access to LSASS secrets using our CQURE Academy tool – CQ Secrets Dumper, which is a custom-built tool by our team.
 We practically use it in a penetration test.

 Let’s look at Freddy Krueger…

 This particular service represents a situation seen in many companies, where the services are misconfigured.
-This one is running on the dedicated account.
-In this case it’s Freddy Krueger, but of course it can be anything.
+This one is running on a dedicated account.
+In this case, it’s Freddy Krueger, but of course, it can be anything.
 It can be SVC_ something.
-The problem that we have here is that:
+The problem that we have here is:

 - probably the password for that account never expires,